TotallyInformation/node-red-contrib-globalgetset/README.md

+**Just to be clear, this node is now deprecated.
+The function that it served is now incorporated in the core _change_ node**

 ### UPDATE v2.1, 2016-03-17
 Please note that this node is no longer needed.
 Recent updates (0.13) to Node-Red mean that there are now in-built methods for handing context and global variables in more than just the function node.
 I won't be updating this node because you can use change and switch nodes amongst others and access the context and global variables directly.